forfudan/MojoMiji/src/miji/advanced/ownership.md

 There are many ways to introduce the concept of "ownership".
 I thought about it for a long time and finally decided to build a conceptual model of ownership based on the **statuses possible statuses of ownership**.
 This model can help you understand the relationship between variables and values, and then we will discuss how the ownership rules are related to these statuses.
 The statuses are:

 1. **isolated**: each variable owns its own value.
-It can be created by a copy of the value or the `owned` keyword.
+It can be created by a copy of the value or the `var` keyword.
 2. **referenced**: one variable owns a value, while another variable is an alias (body double) of the first variable.
 It can be created by the `read` or `mut` keyword in the sub-function scope.
 From v25.4, it can also be created by the `ref` keyword in the local scope.
 3. **pointed**: one variable owns a value, while another variable is a safe pointer to the value.
 It can be created by the `Pointer` type.
 4. **unsafe**: one variable is an unsafe pointer to the address of a value, but does not track the status of the owner of the value.
 It can be created by the `UnsafePointer` type.